meilisearch/specifications/text/0060-tasks-api.md

 ##### 9.4 Usage examples

-This part demonstrates keyset paging in action on `/tasks`, but it should be equivalent for `indexes/:uid/tasks`.
-Although the uids can be "holey" on the `/indexes/:uid/tasks` endpoint if several indexes are managed within the instance.
-The items uid remains sorted sequentially and can be used to navigate a list of `tasks` objects.
+This part demonstrates keyset paging in action on `/tasks`.
+The items `uid` remains sorted sequentially and can be used to navigate a list of `tasks` objects.

 ---